iobroker-community-adapters/ioBroker.sma-em/README.md

 ### States
 - Total and Counter of active power, reactive power, apparent power
-- cosphi, Total Harmonic Distortion, Voltage
+- cosphi, Total Harmonic Distortion, Voltage, Frequency
 - Detailed Each of the 3 phases with regard of active power, reactive power, apparent power, cosphi, Amperage, Voltage
 - Detailed Each of the 3 phases with surplus of active power, reactive power, apparent power, cosphi, Amperage, Voltage
 - Detailed Each of the 3 phases counter
-- Serial Number of SMA Energy Meter
+- Serial Number, Software Version, SUSyID of SMA Energy Meter

 ### Options
 - Selection options over each individual phase L1 / L2 / L3